MustLive/DAVOSET/readme.txt

 # DDoS attacks via other sites execution tool
-# DAVOSET v.1.2
+# DAVOSET v.1.2.1
 # Tool for conducting of DDoS attacks on the sites via other sites
 # Copyright (C) MustLive 2010-2014
-# Last update: 26.04.2014
+# Last update: 23.10.2014
 # http://websecurity.com.ua
 #############################################
 # Program summary
 #############################################

-DAVOSET - it is console (command line) tool for conducting DDoS attacks on the sites via Abuse of Functionality vulnerabilities at other sites.
+DAVOSET - it is console (command line) tool for conducting DDoS attacks on the sites via Abuse of Functionality and XML External Entities vulnerabilities at other sites.

 About such attacks you can read in my article "Using of the sites for attacks on other sites" (http://websecurity.com.ua/4322/).